giselew/toctoc_comments/Documentation/Configuration/MainConfiguration/Index.rst

 sessionTimeout                  int+            Timeout for User-Sessions in minutes.
 After this time         540
                                                 sessions older than the timeout are deleted by the PHP Garbage collector.
 Session files were in
-                                                toctoc_comments Sessionfolder in typo3temp
+                                                toctoc_comments Sessionfolder in typo3temp, since V 5.2.2

-                                                \(S)(V 5.1.0.), since V 5.2.2 the sessions are stored in the extension-directory in
+                                                the sessions are stored in the extension-directory in pi1/sessionTemp/TocTocCommentsSessions
-                                                pi1/sessionTemp/TocTocCommentsSessions
+                                                \(S), (V 5.1.0)
 ------------------------------  --------------  ------------------------------------------------------------  --------------------------------------------------------------------------------------------
 **Options from setup.txt**
 ------------------------------  --------------  ------------------------------------------------------------  --------------------------------------------------------------------------------------------